Security - Settings

 - Console Support: ✅ All platforms

-Important Notes: Only compatible with Mono scripting backend.
-Keep key files secure and backed up - loss prevents future updates to signed assemblies.
+Important Notes: Only compatible with the Mono scripting backend.
+Keep key files secure and backed up – losing them prevents future updates to signed assemblies.